SolidDigital/magic-focus-finder/README.md

 The diff will be

-1. no jquery
+1. no jQuery
 2. using mutation observers to know when new focusable elements are added / removed from the DOM.
 (Does not need to support native observers, we have fallback)
-3. Using Mustation observers to know when individual elements focusable attributes have changed.
-4. full custom event support so that it will work with custom elements and dom binding libraries seamless.
+3. full custom event support so that it will work with custom elements and dom binding libraries seamless.
-5. customizable key mapping so that I can use it with TV remote controls.
+4. customizable key mapping so that I can use it with TV remote controls.
-6. wrap in integration tests
+5. wrap in integration tests
-7. semvar and bower
+6. semvar and bower
-8. amd compliant
+7. amd compliant
-9. full wiki and examples page
+8. full wiki and examples page

 ---